5 Lessons From Traveling

-Watching kids play cricket with a stick and a stone in Sri Lanka with smiles beaming across their faces or watching the joy in a family face’s when their husband returns from work, I think it’s arrogant of us (me) to suggest because we have aircon, shopping malls and iPhones that we are one ounce happier than these people.
-Controversially, if anything, I’d suggest quite the opposite.
+Watching kids play cricket with a stick and a stone in Sri Lanka with smiles beaming across their faces.
+Or watching the joy in a family face’s when their husband returns from work.
+I think in the west we often get too caught up in keeping up with the jones.
+Rampant consumerism isn’t the answer to life.
 We need to recalibrate what’s important in life, and genuine travel will do that for us.

 Alexander Supertramp got this one spot on.
 Solo travel is a great thing, it builds character and forces us to be open and warm but when push comes to shove I’d prefer to have my best mates/family/girlfriend standing beside me sharing that amazing sunset in the Amazon, or the sight of the milky way in the Serengeti Marathon.
 It’s amazing on your own, it’s double amazing with a loved one.